basecamp/policies/privacy/privacy-shield.md

 The only times we’ll ever share your info:

   * To provide products or services you've requested, with your permission.
+[List of third-party services we use](/privacy/subprocessors.md).
   * To investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of our [Terms of Service](/terms.md), or as otherwise required by law.
   * If Basecamp is acquired by or merged with another company—we don’t plan on that, but if it happens—we’ll notify you well before any info about you is transferred and becomes subject to a different privacy policy.